ayushpratapsingh1/EC2-Deployment-with-Docker-for-MERN-Project/readme.md

 ### Changes Made
 Separate Express routes logically (e.g., userRoutes.js, authRoutes.js) and add structured logging using Winston.
 This improves code clarity and makes production debugging simpler.

+### Challenge
+Implement a new route in the backend to handle user profile updates and test it with Postman.

 ---